BadibossPy/BadibossPy/README.md

 ---

 ## What I actually do
 I design and ship geospatial workflows that withstand production: flood-risk models, climate data pipelines, and energy-infrastructure analytics.
-Everything is tested, containerized, and documented.
+I test, containerize, and documente.

 ## Core capability map
 | Domain | What I deliver |